 William used collections in the University Archives to delve into the history of the University of Baltimore for his presentation, WWII and the Baloo.
 He researched student publications including the student newspaper the Baloo, the student yearbook, The Reporter, and others.

-You can learn more about the archives’ student publications holdings through the collection finding aid for the Student Publications Collection and by making an appointment to view these materials at the Special Collections & Archives!
+You can learn more about the archives’ student publications and view digitized publications holdings through the collection finding aid for the Student Publications Collection.
+You can also make an appointment to view these materials at the Special Collections & Archives.

-Or you can view digitized student publications online in our Digital Exhibits @ University of Baltimore!
+You can also view an exhibit featuring digitized student publications online in our Exhibits from University Archives.